 “Don’t bother.
 I’ll buy whatever you’re selling.”

 James R. Gapinski is the author of the novella Edge of the Known Bus Line (Etchings Press, 2018) and the flash collection Messiah Tortoise (Red Bird Chapbooks, 2018).
-His short fiction has appeared in The Collapsar, Hobart, Juked, Monkeybicycle, Paper Darts, and other publications.
+Their short fiction has previously appeared in Collapsar, Juked, Monkeybicycle, Paper Darts, and others.
 James is managing editor of The Conium Review and an instructional specialist at Chemeketa Community College.
-He lives with his partner in Portland, Oregon.
+They live with their partner in Portland, Oregon.